 How do air conditioners work?

-An air conditioner is made up of an evaporator, compressor, condenser, and an expansion device.
-Inside the air conditioner, a chemical cycles inside and outside to remove heat and replace it with cool air.
+Air conditioners are made up of an evaporator, compressor, condenser, and expansion device.
+They work by using a chemical inside the unit that cycles inside and outside to remove heat and replace it with cool air.

 What you should consider before you buy an air conditioner

-If you choose an oversized air conditioner, it will cool your room more quickly, but it won’t do a good job of removing the humidity.
-That could leave your room feeling damp and clammy, and if your room is damp you could end up with problems with mold and fungus.
+If you choose an oversized unit it will cool your room more quickly, but it won’t do a good job of removing the humidity.
+Your room could feel damp and clammy, and if the room is damp for long periods of time you could end up having an issue with mold and fungus.

 Calculate the size of your space